-- The college completed its Emergency Management Plan (EMO) in December 2018 and updated plan in 2020 to include a COVID-19 Preventative Measure and FrameWork.
-This update reflects the college's effort to employ continuous improvement in emergency responses. - Implementation of COVID-19 preventative measures. - Installation of Motion Sensor Faucets to ensure healthy environment. - Installation of water tanks at the Dining Hall to ensure reliability of water supply for food preparation and cleaning. - College also provides 24/7 security services at all campuses. - Fencing of all campuses as part of the COVID-19 Pandemic security and safety efforts. - Installation of hand sanitizer in classrooms and offices. - Improving ventilations in buildings.
+- The college completed its Emergency Management Plan (EMO) in December 2018 and updated plan in 2020 to include the COVID-19 Preventative Measure and FrameWork. - Implemented COVID-19 preventative measures. - Installation of Motion Sensor Faucets to ensure healthy environment. - Installation of water tanks at the Dining Hall to ensure reliability of water supply for food preparation and cleaning. - College also provides 24/7 security services at all campuses. - Fencing of all campuses as part of the COVID-19 Pandemic security and safety efforts. - Installation of hand sanitizer in classrooms and offices. - Improving ventilations in buildings.

-Construction of new facilities conforms to international building codes to ensure accessibility and safety for end users.
-All building constructions are supervised by FSM Project Management Unit, and building plans are reviewed by US Army Corps of Engineers to ensure conformity to International Building Construction Standard.
+Construction of new facilities conforms to international building codes, to ensure accessibility and safety for end users.
+All building constructions are supervised by FSM Project Management Unit and building plans are reviewed by US Army Corps of Engineers to ensure conformity to International Building Construction Standard.
 The old facilities of the college were also improved in order to provide access to students, faculties, and staff with disabilities.
 In addition, the college has developed a Priority Project List (III.B.3) that is reviewed and implemented annually to ensure that facilities are adequately maintained and usable.
-Major repairs and renovations are funded through the Infrastructure Maintenance Fund, a grant from US Government through FSM National Government.
+Major repairs and renovations are funded through the Infrastructure Maintenance Fund, a grant from US Government thru FSM National Government.